The Hardness of Conditional Independence Testing and the Generalised Covariance Measure: Acknowledgements

 \section{Acknowledgements}

 We thank Kacper Chwialkowski, Kenji Fukumizu, Arthur Gretton, Bernhard Sch\"olkopf, and Ilya Tolstikhin for helpful discussions, initiated by BS, on the hardness of conditional independence testing, and KC and AG for helpful comments on the manuscript.
 BS has raised the point that for finitely many data conditional independence testing may be arbitrarily hard in several of his talks, e.g., at the Machine Learning Summer School in T\"ubingen in 2013.
-We thank Matey Neykov for kindly pointing out an error in the original version of this manuscript.
+We are very grateful to Matey Neykov, Anton Lundborg and Cyrill Scheidegger for kindly pointing out some errors in earlier versions of this manuscript, and suggesting potential fixes.
 We also thank Peter B\"uhlmann for helpful discussions regarding the aggregation of tests via taking the maximum test statistic.
 Finally, we thank four anonymous referees and an associate editor for helpful comments that have improved the manuscript.